Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Introduction

 This manuscript is organized as follows.
 In~\ref{sec:context} we recall the averaged mass and momentum equations, and identify the terms that require closure relations.
 We then show in~\ref{sec:closure_problem} how the moments of hydrodynamic forces are related to conditionally averaged fields, which are governed by the conditionally averaged equations presented in~\ref{sec:governing_equation}.
 To avoid the complete resolution of these equations, we derive in~\ref{sec:reciprocal} a general reciprocal relation.
 This relation provides a systematic method for computing force moments of arbitrary order acting on a droplet.
 Then, in~\ref{sec:compute_moments} we compute the $O(Re)$ corrections to the force moments acting on a droplet immersed in a uniform flow.
 These moments are then ensemble-averaged in~\ref{sec:averaged_moments}.
-Finally, in~\ref{sec:averaged_equations} all results are incorporated into the averaged equations introduced in~\ref{sec:context} and discuss the rheological behaviors of the suspension.
+Finally, in~\ref{sec:averaged_equations} all results are incorporated into the averaged equations introduced in~\ref{sec:context}, and we discuss the rheological behaviors of the suspension.
+Particularly, we take the example of steady-state established pipe flow to better understand in which respect the new stresses derived in this study modify the two-phase flow behavior in this specific situation.